flaming-codes/crane-app/docs/mcp.md

 - `cran://author/{name}`
   - Description: Full details for a package author.
   - Data: Includes author metadata and list of authored packages with roles and links.
-- `ui://widget/cran.html`
-  - Description: ChatGPT widget HTML used as output template for search tools.

 ## Client Connect (example)
 ```ts